Yquannn/flask-crud-frontend/README.md

 💻 Frontend (Next.js)

-1. Open a new terminal and navigate to the client folder
+1. Open a new terminal and navigate to flask-crud/client
     ```bash
    cd client